-If you are planning your summer holidays and you are looking for information on where to go in the South of France, then just follow our handy guide of the very best places to to stay in South of France.
-We have grouped these South France tourist attractions into distinct regions of the South of France, but to be honest getting around is quite simple.
-There is an excellent road network and the trains are superb.
+If you are planning your summer holidays to France then follow our guide on where to stay in the South of France in 2020.
+We have grouped these best places to stay in South of France into distinct regions of the South of France, but to be honest getting around is quite simple.
+There is an excellent road network throughout Southern France and the trains are superb.
 Let Go Languedoc help you choose where to stay in South of France.

 Where to stay South of France

 The South of France is a great place to visit.
 It has a wonderful climate with long warm summer days stretching through to September and October.
 There is a really super coast, with many fantastic beaches.
 You will also find a rich variety of places to visit, from chic resorts, sleepy old villages and astonishing historical monuments dating back to Roman times (and before).
 Whilst the Cote d'Azur coast and to some extent the Languedoc coast can get very crowded in the height of summer, there are still plenty of more places to stay, where you can get unspoilt peace and tranquility.
 With beautiful towns and villages such as Pezenas, Sommieres, Uzes, Collioure and Anduze; as well as unspoilt regions such as the Cevennes, the Corbieres hills, the Plateau du Larzac and the Lozere region; it really is the perfect French holiday destination.

 Best time to visit the South of France

 In terms of the best time to visit the South of France, avoid late November through to January because it is absolutely freezing.
 My favourite time is April and May and then September and October.
 Basically from May through to September you can usually guarantee good weather.June is usually very pleasant up in the late 70F's/mid 20C's.
 In July and August you can expect to get many days around 90F/30C.
 A peculiar thing happens in mid-august.
 You sometimes get some summer showers that last a few days - it is something to do with the warm air from the South and the Sea.